Select Page

 Legal basis: Art.
 2 FNIA

-As of April 2017, foreign nationals from the following countries may assert their rights under the Free Movement of Persons principles and should consult the section on Europeans.
+In October 2024, people with one of the following nationalities will benefit from the free movement of people and should consult the section on fundamental principles.
 Moreover, persons having a family member who is a national of one of these countries can also, under certain conditions, claim their rights under the AFMP.

-Member states of the European Union (EU): Germany, Austria, Belgium, Bulgaria, Cyprus, Croatia*, Denmark, Spain, Estonia, Finland, France, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Czech Republic, Romania, Slovakia, Slovenia, Sweden.
+Member states of the European Union (EU) : Austria, Belgium, Bulgaria, Croatia*, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden.

 Brexit: The UK officially left the European Union on 31 December 2020.